mosaicnetworks/monetd/docs/monetd.md

 The Ethereum genesis file defines Ethereum accounts and is stripped of all the Ethereum POW stuff.
 This file is useful to predefine a set of accounts that own all the initial Ether at the inception of the network.
+N.B. in a Monet environment you would need to edit the `genesis.json` file after compiling the POA smart contract into a `genesis.json` file.
+Monet hubs have a `poa` section in addition to the `alloc` section in the `genesis.json` file.

 Example Ethereum genesis.json defining two account:
 ```json